JimmyKenMerchant/jimmy-codeviewer/README.txt

 c. '[spansearch_all id="text" background-color="blue"]Some String[/spansearch_all]':
 Searches the string "Some String" on all lines of id "text" which named in 'codeview' series then changes "Some String" background-color to blue.
 This shortcode does not require sequenced line numbers of made tables by 'codeview' series.

+From Jimmy Codeviewer Version 1.0.2, the enclosed content (between a shortcode and its slashed shortcode) of 'spansearch' series can contain special characters, [, ], ", ', <, >, &.
+Remember that "<". ">", "[", "]" need to append backslashes like "\<", "\>", "\[", "\]", because these are special brackets to use HTML, WordPress shortcode and Regular Expression.
 Shortcode attribute values should not contain several special characters.
-Read the newest version of "https://codex.wordpress.org/Shortcode_API".
-From Jimmy Codeviewer Version 1.0.2, the enclosed content (between a shortcode and its slashed shortcode) of 'spansearch' series can contain special characters, [, ], ", ', <, >.
+Read the latest version of "https://codex.wordpress.org/Shortcode_API".

 If you want to search HTML entities such as "&nbsp;", use unicode escape characters just as "\xA0", "\u00A0" or "\u{00A0}".
 In the process of JavaScript (Node.textContent), HTML entities translate actual chars.